 Play In Parenting

-However, this should not excuse us from prioritizing the most important things in our lives: quality time with our children.
-Make time in your house for fun parenting to ensure that your child feels loved and cared for.
+However, this should not excuse us from prioritizing the most important things in our lives: quality time with our children and a playful attitude.
+Make time in your house for fun parenting and silly play to ensure that your child feels loved and cared for in your happy family.